-SFAS No. 107, Disclosure about Fair Value of Financial Instruments, defines the fair value of financial instruments as the amount at which the instrument could be exchanged in a current transaction between willing parties.
-Cash equivalents, investments, accounts receivable, accounts payable, accrued expenses and capital lease obligations reported in the consolidated balance sheets equal or approximate their respective fair values.
+The Company adopted new guidance which establishes fair value measurements and disclosures on January 1, 2008, with respect to its financial assets and liabilities, and on January 1, 2009, with respect to its nonfinancial assets and nonfinancial liabilities that are recognized and disclosed at fair value on a nonrecurring basis.

-As of January 1, 2008, the Company adopted SFAS No. 157, Fair Value Measurements ("SFAS No. 157"), except as it applied to the nonfinancial assets and liabilities subject to FASB Staff Position No. 157-2, Effective Date of FASB Statement No. 157, which the Company adopted effective January 1, 2009.
-SFAS No. 157 clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+Fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
-As a basis for considering such assumptions, SFAS No. 157 establishes a three-tier value hierarchy, which prioritizes the inputs used in measuring fair value as follows: Level 1 - observable inputs such as quoted prices in active markets; Level 2 - inputs other than the quoted prices in active markets that are observable either directly or indirectly; Level 3 - unobservable inputs of which there is little or no market data, which require the Company to develop its own assumptions.
+As a basis for considering such assumptions, the Company applies the three-tier value hierarchy which prioritizes the inputs used in measuring fair value as follows:

+- Level 1 observable inputs such as quoted prices in active markets; - Level 2 inputs other than the quoted prices in active markets that are observable either directly or indirectly; - Level 3 unobservable inputs of which there is little or no market data, which require the Company to develop its own assumptions.

 This hierarchy requires the Company to use observable market data, when available, and to minimize the use of unobservable inputs when determining fair value.
 On a recurring basis, the Company measures its marketable securities at fair value and determines the appropriate classification level for each reporting period.
 The Company is required to use significant judgments to make this determination.